-Berrimah is now widely recognized the geographical centre of the greater Darwin area.
+Berrimah is now widely recognised as the geographical centre of the greater Darwin area.

 Darwin Corporate Park is located on the Stuart Highway, outbound between Amy Johnson Avenue and Vanderlin Drive (Berrimah Road).
 There are two entry/exit points to the Stuart Highway allowing easy vehicles access in both directions, with the main entrance being highly accessible by a major intersection serviced by traffic lights.